 - One Yatra Permit (YP) is valid for one pilgrim only.

-- Every Yatri has to compulsorily submit the application form along with required health certificate to obtain the permit.
+- Every Yatri has to compulsorily submit the application form along with the original health certificate to obtain the permit.
 The format for the application form and compulsory health certificate is available online as well as is available free of cost from the designated bank branches.

-- Before applying for the permit, each yatri must have following documents ready
+- Before applying for the permit, each Yatri must have completely filled in the application form.

 Food & Beverages

 Food and drinks for the pilgrims of Amarnath Yatris are specifically organized in camps, through the courtesy of Shri Amarnath Ji Shrine Board (SASB).
-However several NGO’s and private enterprises also arranges for the food for the pilgrims as a service gesture.
+However several NGO’s and private enterprises also arrange for food for the pilgrims as a service gesture.
 Due to harsh conditions during the Yatra, devotees are advised to stay away from oily, fried or greasy food.
-Intake of intoxicants and non-vegetarian food is strictly prohibited during the Yatra in 2019.
+Intake of intoxicants and non-vegetarian food is strictly prohibited during the Yatra in 2021.